Hire a Student

 - Student Confidentiality Agreement optional form for your reference if issues arise with work place conduct.

-- Handbook add your specific guidelines to this reference to help set expectations for your student workers
+- Add specific guidelines to this handbook reference to help set expectations for your student workers

 Food Service, UREC, and other departments on the EPAF system may use this Hourly Wage Form(.doc) (Please do not use this form if you are not on Stromberg payroll.)